-• Provide services for eligible VA students' educational access and
+Provide services for eligible VA students' educational access and certification. (refer below for more details)

 Counseling Programs:

 - Peer Mentoring: Peer mentors are available to help students who are not comfortable talking to counselors.
 Students who want to participate as peer mentors will have to apply every semester to the Program Director of Counseling and/ or designated peer mentor coordinator. - Counselors are available to assist anyone who is in need of help.
 If you need someone to talk to, or know of someone who needs help, contact the counselors at (684) 699-2722 and connect to their extensions during regular working hours.
 Contact emails: ssservicecounselors@amsamoa.edu